CenterForPeaceAndSecurityStudies/MeasuringLandscape/README.md

 -   [10 Predicted Effects](https://rexdouglass.github.io/MeasuringLandscape/10_predicted_effects.nb.html): Demonstrate what kinds of events tend to systematically get excluded.
 Here, in terms of whether the event would have received an original military coordinate or not.
 -   [11 Bias](https://rexdouglass.github.io/MeasuringLandscape/11_bias.nb.html): Demonstrate that the kinds of locations that are imputed are different from the true locations, in terms of things like population, distance from roads, ruggeness, etc.
 -   [12 So What](https://rexdouglass.github.io/MeasuringLandscape/12_so_what.nb.html): Demonstrate that different georeferencing decisions will produce different results in a simple linear regression model in terms of both statistical significance and substantive effects.

-### Citation

-Please cite this compendium as:

-> Rex W. Douglass and Kristen Harkness, (2017).
-Measuring the Landscape of Civil War: Evaluating Geographic Coding Decisions with Historic Data from the Mau Mau Rebellion.
-Accessed 12 Dec 2017.
-Online at <https://doi.org/xxx/xxx>